 Our commitment is to develop profession-ready teachers in partnership with schools.
 This includes supporting and developing school-based mentors and providing opportunities for appropriately qualified teachers to tutor in our curriculum subjects.

-This immersive program allows students to not only get hands-on experience in the classroom, but allows them to gain a Biblical perspective and approach to teaching.
+This immersive program allows students to get hands-on experience in the classroom from the very beginning of their program.
+It also allows them to gain a Biblical perspective and approach to teaching.

 “Teaching School Hub (TSH) extends the concept of the Teaching School from an individual school site to a new construct which includes a partnership between a group of schools.
 This TSH embodies the concept of the “third space” (Zeichner, 2010, p.
 89) where tertiary educators and schools combine theory and practice to prepare PSTs for their vocation.